Crete: Majesty, History, and Adventure

 Cost: 85 euros/night high season (includes buffet breakfast)

 NOTE: Hot water available day and night

 Hotel Sunshine is a small hotel/apartment complex that’s popular among families and is located close to the three good beaches in Agii Apostoli.
-It is 300 metres from the beach.
-In the hotel there is a TV room, pool and bar.
+It is 300 meters from the beach.
+In the hotel, there is a TV room, pool, and bar.
 The apartments are for 2 to 4 people with a bedroom and living room, mini kitchen, toilet with shower and a balcony or terrace.
 There is no restaurant at this hotel but there are plenty within walking distance.

 TEL: +30-28210 316 17